MazBazDev/CAHOS_API/README.md

 - APP_DEBUG=true
 - DB_CONNECTION=sqlite

-### Database Migrations
+## Database Migrations

-The application automatically runs database migrations and seeds the database when the Docker container starts.
+The application automatically applies database migrations when the Docker container starts.

+💡 To populate the database with sample data, you can run `php artisan db:seed` from within the API container.

 ## Database Schema